-I’m excited to share my interview with Millennial on the Move Jarrod (24) who at only 24 years old has mastered the art of travel hacking with credit card point, loyalty programs, and strategic subscriptions.
-I’ll be taking noted the entire interview as well, because this a great travel budget hack for millennials!
+I’m excited to share my interview with Young Traveler, Jarrod West, who at only 24 years old has mastered the art of travel hacking with credit card points, loyalty programs, and strategic subscriptions.
+I’ll be taking notes the entire interview as well, because this a great travel budget hack for millennials!

 The term “hacking” certainly sounds nefarious, but I can assure you that everything I do is 100% legal.